Context-Aware Semantic Similarity Measurement for Unsupervised Word Sense Disambiguation: State-of-the-art

 \section{State-of-the-art}

-This section presents an overview of CASS measurement, discussing its objectives, and methods.
-We review the state-of-the-art techniques used for this task and discuss their challenges and limitations, such as the difficulty of capturing context-dependent nuances and the lack of a universally accepted evaluation methodology.
+This section presents an overview of CASS measurement, discussing its objectives and methods.
+We examine the state-of-the-art strategies used for this task and discuss their challenges and limitations, such as the difficulty of capturing context-dependent nuances and the lack of a universally accepted evaluation methodology.
 Finally, we highlight some of the potential applications.